Sunday 16th June 2024 – Provisional date

 The Cleveland Way Relay is a race on foot around the course of the Cleveland Way long distance footpath (For further information on the Cleveland Way see www.clevelandway.co.uk).
 Normally, the event is run from Filey to Helmsley, though occasionally it has been run in reverse.
 The total distance is approximately 109 miles / 176km.

-Teams consist of up to 16 runners, at least one of whom must be female.
+Teams consist of up to 16 runners, at least one of whom must be female, a Female team must consist of no more than 1 male.
 It is intended that teams should represent an organisation (e.g. a running club or an orienteering club), though composite teams are acceptable where it is not possible to find sufficient participants from a single organisation.
 Generally, competing teams tend to use from 14 to 16 runners.

 Each runner must cover a distance of at least five kilometres.